-- 13.1.6.3.1 Dutch Vessels, Gear and Operations - 24.
+- 13.1.6.3.1 Dutch Vessels, Gear and Operations - 21.
 The Dutch fleet is one of the largest fleets operating in the Central and Southern North Sea.
 Over the last ten years, the fleet has undertaken a progressive conversion from the use of traditional beam trawls to the use of pulse wing trawls.
 The majority of Dutch beam trawlers operating in the study area use pulse wing gear and are of the larger size category (approx. 40m in length).
 From consultation with VisNed, it is understood at there are 10 to 15 beam trawlers operating in the area up to 25 hours per week (Table A13.1.2).
 The majority are based in Texel or are part of the Lowestoft PO.
 It should be noted that the latter, whilst UK registered, are actually Dutch owned and operated vessels (Anglo-Dutch beam trawlers).
-An example of a Dutch beam trawler with pulse wing gear is shown in Plate A13.1.1.
-Examples of the specifications of these vessels are provided in Table A13.1.4. - 25.
-Further details information on pulse trawling and other fishing methods is provided in Annex 3.
+An example of a Dutch beam trawler with pulse wing gear is shown in.
+Examples of the specifications of these vessels are provided in Table A13.1.4.

+22. Further details information on pulse trawling and other fishing methods is provided in Annex 3.

-Plate A13.1.1Dutch pulse wing trawler at port (BMM, 2017)
+Plate A13.1.1 Dutch pulse wing trawler at port (BMM, 2017)

-Vessel 1 2 3 4
+Vessel Number 1 2 3 4

+Home Port Oudeschildt Oudeschildt Stellendam Stellendam

-Port of Texel Texel Delta Zuid Delta Zuid
+Port of Operation Texel Texel Delta Zuid Delta Zuid

-Operation

 Length 42.35 42.21 41.05 42.37

 Beam 8.5 8.5 9 8.5

 Draft 5.16 5.15 5.1 5.15

-Declared engine HP 1,529 1,999 1,999 1,999
+Declared engine HP 1529 1999 1999 1999

 Fishing method Pulse wing Pulse wing Pulse wing Pulse wing

 Typical fishing trip 4-5 days 4-5 days 4-5 days 4-5 days

 Target species Sole Sole Sole Sole

-Table A13.1.4 Examples of specifications of Dutch pulse wing beam trawlers
+Table A13.1.4 Example of Dutch pulse wing trawler vessels

-26. Pulse wing trawling is not without controversy.
+23. Pulse wing trawling is not without controversy.
 Whilst by 2015 the EU had granted 84 exemptions to the EU ban on electric fishing to the Netherlands, on 16th January 2018 as part of the overhaul of EU fishing regulations, and as a consequence of lobbying by French, Belgian and UK fishermen, the European Parliament voted to ban pulse fishing.
 This ban has however yet to be implemented.
 Subsequently in recognition of objections from UK East Coast fishermen, a package was negotiated by the European Parliament, European Commission, the UK (NFFO) and the Netherlands (VisNed).
 It was agreed that from 15th February 2018, a voluntary Interim Spatial Separation Agreement would come into force between Dutch pulse fishermen and the English East Coast inshore fishermen, whereby Dutch fishermen would avoid using pulse methods in three designated areas (area 1 - Ramsgate / Thames; area 2 - Welland Area, Lowestoft; area 3 - East Lowestoft area, Lowestoft).
 The location of these areas is illustrated in Figure A13.1.5.
-As shown, the northern half of the East Anglia ONE North offshore windfarm site overlaps with one of these areas.
+As shown, the East Anglia TWO development area is located just to the south of one of these areas.